Naseby, New Zealand

-Naseby is a small town, formerly a borough, in the Maniototo area of Central Otago, New Zealand.
-It is named after a village in Northamptonshire, England.
+Naseby is a small town in the Maniototo region of Central Otago, New Zealand.
+The town catch phrase is "2000 feet above worry level" indicating its altitude.
+The town is 90 mi from Dunedin.
+The centre of the town is a registered historic area, and there are many heritage buildings.
+Naseby has hot summers but particularly cold winters, and is one of New Zealand's principal curling venues.
+The town also has an ice rink and New Zealand's only ice luge track (360m long).
+In September 2025, Naseby was designated as an International Dark Sky Community in recognition of its work to eliminate light pollution and protect the night sky.

+Toponymy

+It is named after Naseby in Northamptonshire, England, which was the site of a major battle during the English Civil War.
 Previous names of the township were Parker's, Hogburn and Mt Ida.

-The town catch phrase is "2000 feet above worry level" indicating its altitude.
-Naseby is 395 km (5 hours drive) from Christchurch and 143 km (1 hour 45 minutes drive) from Dunedin.
+History

-An important township during the gold rush of the 1860s, Gold was discovered in the Hogburn in 1863.
+An important township during the gold rush of the 1860s, gold was discovered in the Hogburn in 1863.
 Much of the town has been preserved from this time and has something of the air of a working museum.
 At its peak, the population of the town was around 4,000 miners.
 Eighteen stores, 14 hotels, two butchers and a hospital had also been built to service the miners.
 In 1898, a railway line was constructed 12 km away in Ranfurly and as a result services gradually moved away from Naseby to Ranfurly.
 By the time administrative boundaries were changed in the 1980s, it had become New Zealand's smallest borough, with a population of only around 100.
-The Population swells to around 3000 during the summer holiday season.